 Working on this drawing of John Wesley, the founder of Methodism.
 I have been wanting to make a drawing about him for about a year but I needed to study some of his experiences in Cornwall and in particular the several visits he made to Liskeard- the town I live in.
-The main elements are the guiding angel, his faithful horse, moorland yet to be finished at the top of the drawing and in the bottom left of picture will be a symbolic representation of a seed placed in the heart of the people he shared his message with.
+The main elements are the guiding angel, his faithful horse, moorland, and in the bottom left of picture is a symbolic chrysalis representing a new way of life placed in the heart of the people he shared his message with.

 Considering a butterfly released from its chrysalis instead of a symbolic seed entering the heart of people following the message from the minister in the larger drawing.

 I quite like the pattern made by the lines in the tree circling the chrysalis.

 Horses have such beautiful heads

 As John Wesley is known to have travelled to a small village called Altarnun in Cornwall; the snow set in across the moorland.
 I have chosen to use snow flakes settling upon the autumnal ground.